smashdevcode/IntroductionToTypeScript/presentation.md

 * What is TypeScript?
  * Open source project on GitHub
+* What is static typing?
+ * Compare and contrast to dynamic typing
 * Brief History of TypeScript
  * Launched in October 2012
  * ng-conf Announcement